Help to end

-We are determined that as many young people as possible should get the opportunity to explore the important issues raised by our workshops and assemblies.
-As such we do our utmost to ensure that costs are kept to a minimum and that the workshops or assemblies are affordable to all schools or colleges who should want them.
+We are determined that as many young people as possible should get the opportunity to explore the important issues raised by our workshops and we do our utmost to ensure that the workshops are affordable to all schools or colleges.

-In general we will ask for a donation to help cover some of our facilitator expenses and are always willing to discuss other options if there is no budget available whatsoever.
+In general we will ask for a donation to help cover some of our facilitator expenses which is affordable to most schools.
+However we are always willing to discuss options if there is no budget available whatsoever.

 Whatever your need, get in touch and we will do all that we can to help!